wjorgensen/WeatherApp411/README.md

 4. ```docker build -t weather-app .```
 5. ```docker run -it weather-app```
+6. Note: For this command line app, Create Account automatically runs Login as well.
+On first use, select Create Account.
+Login functionality is properly displayed in smoketest, but basically redundant in the command line app.
+Update Password functionality also present in smoketest.

 ## To run unit tests
 1. Clone the repository locally